FarronF/limerick-council-meetings/meetings/2021/10/05-Virtual Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee/Agenda - Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee - 5th October 2021.md

 City and County Council and that of our own staff members also, given the possible

-health implications of its use on wildlife, domestic pets and people.---
+health implications of its use on wildlife, domestic pets and people.
+---